Qiskit/rustworkx/CONTRIBUTING.md

 `--no-install` package if you'd like to rerun tests without recompiling.
 Note, you only want to use this flag if you recently ran Nox and there are no rust code (or packaged python code) changes to the repo since then.
-Otherwise the rustworkx package Nox installs in it's virtualenv will be out of date (or missing).
+Otherwise the rustworkx package Nox installs in its virtualenv will be out of date (or missing).

 Note, if you run tests outside of Nox that you can **not** run the tests from